Countly/countly-sdk-documentation/web/next.md

   </div>
 </div>
 <p>
-  The end_event method calculates the duration value for the given event name by finding the time difference between when the start_event was called and the current time.
-It then creates an event for the given name with the calculated duration and adds it to the event queue.
+  The end_event method stops the timer and creates an event for the given name with the calculated duration and adds it to the event queue.
 You can also pass an event object to this method, and in that case, it will use the key value as the event name.
 </p>
 <div class="tabs">
   <div class="tabs-menu">